ranirab/liri-node-app/README.md

 # liri-node-app

-Create LIRI, a command line node app that takes in a command and parameters to bring back data from Spotify, OMdb, and Twitter
+Use Node.js to create Liri,  a _Language_ Interpretation and Recognition Interface.
+LIRI will be a command line node app that takes in parameters and gives you back data for the following:
+-a song in Spotify
+-a movie from OMDb
+-tweets from Twitter
+-a txt file